phueb/AOCHILDESNouns/README.md

 Is the noun co-occurrence structure in speech to younger children less lexically specific (abstract) ?

-Nouns were obtained by:
+Nouns were obtained from by:
-- collecting all words tagged by `spacy` as noun
+- collecting all words tagged by `spacy` as noun in a `spacy`-tokenized American-English CHILDES corpus
+- excluding words which are not among 4k most frequent words in corpus
 - excluding onomatopeia, gerunds, proper names
 - misspelled words